RoberG/MUVA-Robotica/_posts/2020-05-27-Practice 2 - 3D Reconstruction.md

 #### Patching

-At this points, it will be obtained a patch from the left image with the point to find, using a neighbord radius(After trying different values, the neigbord radius was set to 8 pixels).
+At this points, it will be obtained a patch from the left image with the point to find, using a neighbord radius (after trying different values, the neigbord radius was set to 8 pixels).
 It will be calculate patches in the right image through the epipolar line, with the same conditions.
 The patches will be compared using the TM_CCOEFF_NORMED algorithm, that returns how similar are the two patches.
 The threshold was set in 0.95, being 1 the maximum possible.